Graduateshotline

 BSN - Bachelor of Science in Nursing

-BSN requires four years of tertiary education, although it can be completed much sooner if the student has prior ADN or Nursing diploma.
-BSN is specialty focused.
-The University might require the student to undertake some prior courses before enrolling in BSN.
+BSN requires four years of tertiary education, although it can be completed sooner if the student has a prior ADN or Nursing diploma.
+BSN is specialty-focused.
+The university might require the student to take some prior courses before enrolling in a BSN program.
 It all depends upon the University and the specialty being chosen.

-Top colleges providing BSN These are competitive schools in general, so students must have high standardized test scores and high GPAs to be admitted.
-Johns Hopkins, University of California and University of Pennsylvania in particular only admit about 10-15% of all applicants.
+Top colleges providing BSN These are generally competitive schools, so students must have high standardized test scores and high GPAs to be admitted.
+Johns Hopkins, the University of California, and the University of Pennsylvania, in particular, only admit about 10-15% of all applicants.
 It is not uncommon for students to have a GPA of over 4.0 and near-perfect SAT scores.

 MSN - Master of Science in Nursing

 MSN is an advanced nursing degree in a chosen specialty.
 It is a specialized degree with technical skills to focus on a specific area of health.
 Possible career paths include nurse anesthetist, nursing administrator, nurse-midwife, or nurse practitioner.
-This advanced knowledge related to a particular specialty combined with the previous nursing experience puts the nurse above all levels.
-Interestingly, MSN degree can be obtained regardless of which previous degree you hold.
+This advanced knowledge of a particular specialty and previous nursing experience puts the nurse above all levels.
+Interestingly, an MSN degree can be obtained regardless of your previous degree.
 An MSN can be acquired in one of the following ways:

-Direct Entry MSN: If the student does not have any prior background whatsoever, they can still obtain an MSN, provided they have a graduate degree in any field.
+Direct Entry MSN: If the student does not have any prior background, they can still obtain an MSN, provided they have a graduate degree in any field.
 This program takes anywhere from 24 to 36 months.

-ADN-to-MSN: If the student already holds an ADN, they can sign up for this course that takes three to five years to complete the course.
+ADN-to-MSN: If the student already holds an ADN, they can sign up for this course, which takes three to five years to complete the course.

-BSN-to-MSN: After earning a BSN, nurses have the option of completing MSN.
+BSN-to-MSN: After earning a BSN, nurses can complete an MSN.
 Most of these programs are two years long if nurses choose to complete them full-time.
 However, most continue to work while earning the degree.

 Top colleges providing MSN

 The best schools to receive your MSN are the same schools to receive your BSN.
-These schools are: Some of these programs offer degrees to students changing from a different field.
+These schools are: Some of these programs offer degrees to students who are changing fields.
 For instance, Johns Hopkins has programs designed solely for students with an undergraduate degree in a major other than nursing.
 For the most part, though, applicants need to be a licensed nurse with a bachelor's of science in nursing.
-GPA need to be above 3.0.
-Some require GRE, but many do not.
+GPA needs to be above 3.0.
+Some require a GRE, but many do not.
 An online application and letters of recommendation are also usually necessary.

-DNP - Doctor of Nursing Practice - An advance course in nursing
+DNP - Doctor of Nursing Practice - An Advanced course in nursing

-Nurses may also choose to receive DNP which is a four to six year commitment.
-DNP is very specialty focused since the student will be required to write a dissertation based on the research topic chosen.
-Current RN license is a must in most Universities.
+Nurses may also choose to receive a DNP, a four to six-year commitment.
+DNP is very specialty-focused since the student must write a dissertation based on the chosen research topic.
+A current RN license is a must in most Universities.
 DNP provides the academic knowledge as well as the practical knowledge of nursing.
-Nurses who complete DNP can have careers in Nursing administration/management.
+Nurses who complete a DNP can have careers in Nursing administration/management.
 Whether the student holds MSN or ADN, there is a path that they can take to expedite their journey towards being a DNP.

 Top colleges providing DNP